Welcome to the Online Meeting Group

 What is the difference between Satellite and Auxiliary Members?

 ASHI members who live outside a forty mile radius of Rockville, Maryland are eligible to join as Satellite Members of MAC ASHI.
-Satellite Members enjoy all the benefits of MAC ASHI membership.

 What is MAC ASHI's role in this project?

 The Mid-Atlantic Chapter of the American Society of Home Inspectors sponsors the Online Meeting Group.
 It is constituted under the Meeting Group (MG) provision of the ASHI Policy Manual.

 Why should I join?